FOGSI Policy Statement on Sex Determination – (December 1986)

-- Hysterectomy is a surgery where in uterus is removed for different indications for the health of women.
+- Hysterectomy is a surgery where in the uterus is removed for different indications for the health of women.

-- Women need to be counseled about pros and cons related to removal of uterus and ovaries, pelvic floor defects and different routes of removal of uterus (abdominal, vaginal and laparoscopic) before deciding the removal of uterus in reference with anticipated menopausal symptoms and signs.
+- Women need to be counseled about pros and cons related to removal of uterus and ovaries, pelvic floor defects and different routes of removal of uterus (abdominal, vaginal and laparoscopic) before deciding on the removal of uterus in reference with anticipated menopausal symptoms and signs.

-- Hysterectomy demands a sound knowledge about the science related to the removal of uterus and, ovaries and pelvic floor defect identification and correction both before removal of uterus and as also its effects after repair is performed.
+- Hysterectomy demands a sound knowledge about the science related to the removal of uterus and ovaries and pelvic floor defect identification and correction both before removal of uterus and as also its effects after repair is performed.

 - FOGSI acknowledges the existence of gender violence in the community and abhors these injustices meted out to women.

 - Every FOGSIAN is sensitive to this and other issues relating to domestic violence and is on guard regarding the same being encountered in his or her day to day clinical practice.

 - The gynecologist will identify, assess, counsel and address such an issue.